New hope for tough pancreatic cancer: electric pulses plus immune-boosting drug

 Summary

-This study tests a new approach for people with locally advanced pancreatic cancer whose first chemotherapy stopped working.
-The treatment combines a procedure that uses electrical pulses to destroy tumor cells (IRE) with an antibody drug that helps the immune system attack the cancer.
-The goal is to see if this combination can improve survival and provide a new option for second-line therapy.
+This study tests a new approach for people with locally advanced pancreatic cancer whose first chemotherapy (AG) has stopped working.
+The treatment combines a procedure called irreversible electroporation (IRE), which uses electric pulses to destroy cancer cells, with an investigational drug (Apalulizumab) that helps the immune system attack the tumor.
+The goal is to see if this combination can improve survival and offer a new second-line option.
+The study will enroll about 20 adults.

 Get updates